vfarcic/devops24/manuscript/04-helm.md

 helm inspect stable/jenkins
 ```

-I encourage you to read the whole output as some later moment.
+I encourage you to read the whole output at some later moment.
 For now, we care only about the `ImageTag`.

 The output, limited to the relevant parts, is as follows.